-Since 2001, we’ve been working with individuals, communities and local government to improve the lives of children, young people and families in Kenya.
+Since 2001, we’ve been working alongside individuals, communities and local government to improve the lives of children, young people and families in Kenya.

-Our young people have been exposed to high-risk situations including child marriage, child prostitution, familial abuse and extreme poverty.
-72% of Seed of Hope’s student population are girls, the majority of whom have not had the opportunity to attend secondary school.
-Students access training in life skills, business skills and vocational skills such as:
+The young people who access our support have been exposed to high-risk situations including child marriage, child prostitution, familial abuse and extreme poverty.
+Almost 80% of Seed of Hope’s student population are girls and young women, the majority of whom have not had the opportunity to attend secondary school.

 - 69% of Seed of Hope students were unemployed and ‘idle at home’ before joining a Seed of Hope programme